IrohXu/irohxu.github.io/_news/AI4CHL_workshop.md

 inline: true
 ---

-I am serving as the General Chair of [ICLR 2025 Workshop on AI for Children (AI4CHL)](https://pediamedai.com/ai4chl/).
+I am serving as the General chair of [ICLR 2025 Workshop on AI for Children (AI4CHL)](https://pediamedai.com/ai4chl/).